beepscore/OpenGL/iOS examples/ch03_EXAMPLES/OpenGLES_Ch3_3/Ch3_3_Notes.md

 - Uses unconventional name prefix aglk to reduce chance of name collision if Apple adds methods to GLKEffectPropertyTexture

 ## Opacity, Blending, and Multi-Texturing
-Use the GL_RGBA texture format containing Alpha components to specify the opacity of each texel.
+- GL_RGBA texture format, Alpha specifies opacity of each texel.
-Ch 4 will discuss lighting.
+    - 0 transparent
+    - 1 opaque

 - glEnable(GL_BLEND) enables blending
 - Most common usage of alpha transparency
     - glBlendFunc(GL_SRC_ALPHA, GL_ONE_MINUS_SRC_ALPHA)

-- Alpha = 0 transparent
-- Alpha = 1 opaque
+## Animation

+### GLKViewController subclass method "update"

+From Apple GLKViewController Class Reference:
+As an alternative to implementing a glkViewControllerUpdate: method in a delegate, your subclass can provide an update method instead.
+The method must have the following signature:

+- (void)update;

+GLKit automatically calls update every frame.

+#### Don't call super update
+As an experiment, I tried calling [super update];
+Xcode gave error, said "no visible @interface for GLKViewController declares the selector 'update'".

+## Lighting
+Ch 4 will discuss lighting.

 ## My Changes
 - In OpenGLES_Ch3_3ViewController changed deprecated viewDidUnload to dealloc.